-Book review: The Four Winds by Kristen Hannah
+Book review: The Four Winds by Kristin Hannah

 Courage is the fear you ignore.

 The Four Winds is a rich, sweeping novel that stunningly brings to life The Great Depression and the people who lived through it — the harsh realities that divided us as a nation and the enduring battles between the haves and the have-nots.
 A testament to hope, resilience and the strength of the human spirit to survive adversity, The Four Winds is an indelible portrait of America and the American dream, as seen through the eyes of one indomitable woman whose courage and sacrifice will come to define a generation.

 It’s been awhile since I’ve found a book that will keep me reading long into the night.
 It’s also been a long time since a book has made me cry.
 The Four Winds by Kristin Hannah did both.
 I read the first half in one sitting stopping at about 2am, because I really did have to try and sleep.
 At that point, I’d cried twice.
 I left it for a week so I could finish it at the second sitting and be emotionally prepared for the rest of the story.

 The Four Winds is about the struggles of one woman, Elsa Martinelli.
 Elsa breaks free from her privileged, yet loveless and restrictive upbringing, finding purpose and strength when she leaves them behind for a new family and life, She then must fight to keep that family together through severe drought and the Great Depression.